SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-21-solstice-vs-dodds-day.md

 <img src="{{ site.baseurl }}/images/2020-12-21-solistice-vs-dodds-day-analemma-di-cicco.jpg" width="400" height="281" alt="Analemma by Dennis di Cicco" title="Doug Dodds" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 As with most people, in deep mid-winter Doug yearned for the return of daylight.
-(Though I did not: I like dark winter days.
+(Though I do not: I like dark winter days.
 See above, re "strange".)
 Now, since Doug came from St. Louis, his freshman year here at MIT was rather hard on him for more than the usual ways in which the first year at MIT is hard on people: northern winters!
 He spent a fair amount of time working out the orbital mechanics of when sunrise &amp; sunset happened,